-A Homestar Practitioner has a good understanding and knowledge of the fundamentals of Homestar and can help communicate the benefits of Homestar to the market.
-However, you have to be a Homestar Assessor if you want to design and advise as this course teaches you the knowledge and expertise to lead projects through the Homestar certification.
+A Homestar Designer is trained to advise and design to Homestar using the certified tool.
+However, you have to be a Homestar Assessor if you want to submit a Homestar projects this course teaches you the knowledge and expertise to lead projects through the Homestar certification.
 This is the only qualification that can carry out and submit a Homestar assessment for certification.

-Yes – you have to complete a multiple-choice exam to gain your qualification and as a pre-requisite for attending the Assessor course.
+Yes, you have to complete a multiple-choice exam to gain your qualification and as a pre-requisite for attending the Designer course.
 This is compulsory.

 Yes, if you are a qualified Homestar Assessor, you can carry our Homestar assessments for your own company.
 All Homestar assessments are audited by a third party so there are no issues with conflicts of interest.

 Anybody can register a Homestar Project, and we recommend registering as soon as you know you are going ahead with the assessment so that the NZGBC is aware of your project and can offer advice, keep you up to date on.
 The Homestar project registration form can be found here.